Friday, March 12, 2010

 B: Lovely rhythm to the lyrics.
 I love the fact that žar means ‘ardour’.
 You occasionally come across words in these languages and think: that’s perfect.

-A: Piano and strings with an acoustic track: works for me.
-I still find it all a bit overblown and self-important though.
+A: Piano and strings with an acoustic track?
+Works for me.
+But I still find the song as a whole a bit overblown and self-important.

 16 Czech Republic

 B: Social conscience from the Czechs on their debut.
-You’ve got to love it if for no other reason than the diacritics it brings to the contest.
+You’ve got to love it for the diacritics it brings to the contest alone.

-A: In hindsight, being drawn straight after Serbia was probably the death knell of this song.
-Something this uncompromising and unadulterated was never likely to set the scoreboard alight, but you can just see the middle-aged women sitting there tutting at these burly men shouting and making a racket after the nice lesbian with the black hair and her lady mayoress friends.
+A: In hindsight, being drawn straight after Serbia was the death knell of this song.
+Something so uncompromising and unadulterated was never likely to set the scoreboard alight, but you can just see the middle-aged women sitting there tutting at these burly men shouting and making a racket after the nice lesbian and her lady mayoress friends.

-V: Don’t make much allowance for the fact that they’re not on some festival stage, do they.
-I love the fact that the guy jumping up and down waving the flag at the end is as big a poof as the rest of the OGAE crowd.
+V: They don’t make much allowance for the fact that they’re not on some festival stage, do they?
+I love the fact that the guy jumping up and down waving the flag at the end is as queer as the rest of the folk in the OGAE crowd.

 17 Portugal